 You should carefully consider the risks described below before making a decision to buy shares of our common stock.
 The order of the risks is not an indication of their relative weight or importance.
-The risks and uncertainties described below are not the only ones facing us.
-Additional risks and uncertainties, including those risks set forth in "Management's Discussion and Analysis of Financial Condition and Results of Operations," may also adversely impact and impair our business.
+The risks and uncertainties described below are not the only ones facing us but do represent those risks and uncertainties that we believe are material to us.
+Additional risks and uncertainties, not presently known to us or that we currently deem immaterial may also adversely impact and impair our business.
 If any of the following risks actually occur, our business could be harmed.
 In that case, the trading price of our common stock could decline, and you might lose all or part of your investment.
 When determining whether to buy our common stock, you should also refer to the other information in this Annual Report on Form 10-K, including our financial statements and the related notes.